ComedicChimera/chai-lang.dev/static/html/spec.md

 (both signed and unsigned) are only coercible to double types.
 However, all integral types can be cast to either one of the floating point types explicitly.

-Standing apart from the other integral types, the signed and unsigned 32 bit integer type is also capable of being cast to the [character type](#3-char-types).
+Standing apart from the other integral types, the signed and unsigned 32 bit integer type is also capable of being coerced to the [character type](#3-char-types).

 ### <a name="3-float-types"></a> Floating-Point Types